splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

 ```

 NOTE: Be aware that profile changes may not be reflected immediately.
 It can take up to 1 minute for changes to propagate.
 In case you changed frequency, or a profile type, the change will be reflected only after the next walk.
 There is also 5 minute TTL for an inventory pod.
-Basically, SC4SNMP allows one inventory upgrade and then block updates for the next 5 minutes
+Basically, SC4SNMP allows one inventory upgrade and then block updates for the next 5 minutes.

 ## Custom translations
-If the user wants to use custom names/translations of MIB names, it can be configured under customTranslations section under scheduler config.
+If the user wants to use custom names/translations of MIB names, it can be configured under the customTranslations section under scheduler config.
 Translations are grouped by MIB family.
-In the example below IF-MIB.ifInDiscards will be translated to IF-MIB.myCustomName1
+In the example below IF-MIB.ifInDiscards will be translated to IF-MIB.myCustomName1:
 ```yaml
 scheduler:
     customTranslations: